Multiwave 7101/7301/7501 Series Vials - Trace Element Blank Values Measured by ICP-OES and ICP-MS

 In trace elemental analysis it is necessary to keep blank values as low as possible considering that all sources of systematic errors in sample decomposition should be minimized.
-The aim of this report is to overview the potential amount of trace element values coming from quartz and PTFE-TFM vials.
+The aim of this report is to give an overview of the potential amount of trace element values coming from quartz, PTFE-TFM and disposable borosilicate glass vials.

 The success of a trace elemental analysis substantially depends on the appropriate selection of the reaction vial used in the sample preparation step.
 It is the heart of each digestion system and for microwave reaction systems typically has to fulfill the following properties: